1939 Arizona State Bulldogs football team

 The 1939 Arizona State Bulldogs football team was an American football team that represented Arizona State Teachers College (later renamed Arizona State University) in the Border Conference during the 1939 college football season.
 In their second season under head coach Dixie Howell, the Bulldogs compiled an 8–2–1 record (4–0 against Border opponents), won the conference championship, played to a scoreless tie against Catholic University in the 1940 Sun Bowl, and outscored their opponents by a combined total of 212 to 56.
 The team captains were Wiley Aker and Noble Riggs.
-The Bulldogs finished 6-0 at home, 2-2 on the road, and 0-0-1 on a neutral site.
+The Bulldogs finished 6–0 at home, 2–2 on the road, and 0–0–1 on a neutral site.
 Hilman Walker was an assistant coach.

+Arizona State was ranked at No. 65 (out of 609 teams) in the final Litkenhous Ratings for 1939.

 All home games were played at Goodwin Stadium in Tempe, Arizona.